Mantle/Mantle/README.md

 - `createdAt` is converted to its snake case equivalent.
 - `meUser` is not serialized into JSON.

+Use `-[NSDictionary mtl_dictionaryByAddingEntriesFromDictionary:]` if your model's superclass also implements `MTLJSONSerializing` to merge their mappings.

 JSON keys that don't have a mapping are ignored when deserializing JSON using `+[MTLJSONAdapter modelOfClass:fromJSONDictionary:error:]`: